 That’s wrong.
 Every family should be free to use the essential services they are legally entitled to and need to live.

 It is important to note that at present, nothing has changed for immigrants applying for lawful permanent resident status within the U.S. For more information on the draft changes, read this fact sheet, also available in Spanish.

 It’s not okay to put our communities at risk by restricting access to necessary services.
 Together, we can fight back.

-.
+Join our efforts.
 Share your own family’s experience with the essential services Trump would deny Washington’s kids.

-to our work by joining the e-mail list of the Protecting Immigrant Families - Washington State campaign.
+Plug in to our work by joining the e-mail list of the Protecting Immigrant Families - Washington State campaign.

 Protecting Immigrant Families - Washington State is a broad coalition of more than 30 nonprofit, public, and private sector organizations working to address the impact of potential changes to the public charge rule.
 It includes Children’s Alliance, OneAmerica, Northwest Immigrant Rights Project, Northwest Health Law Advocates, Northwest Harvest, the Washington State Hospital Association, and many others.
 We are part of the national Protecting Immigrant Families, Advancing Our Future Campaign, co-chaired by the Center for Law and Social Policy and the National Immigration Law Center.